shawnsandy/jarvis-toolkit/DOCS.md

 # Jarvis Toolkit

+Introduction...

+## Getting started

 Now that you have gone through the [package setup](README.md) it's time to start building your Laravel theme (views).
 Jarvis provides you with a several tools to can make your jobs easier from start to finish.

-## Getting started

 Lets get Started